When you’re invited to a wedding or are getting married yourself, the suit vs. tuxedo challenge emerges.

 Yes, you may feel confused about which to wear, and that’s completely natural!

-I can help you understand all the components of both types of outfits, making it easier when the decision time comes.
+I can help you understand all the components of both types of outfits, making it easier when the big day decision time comes.
 It doesn’t need to be a stressful choice.

 The Basics

-To make an informed decision, you need to know the difference between the two.
+To make an informed decision, you need to know what defines the two.

 Tuxedos Are Not Suits

 Again, for the people in the back, tuxedos are not suits!
-There are major differences between the two.
+There are major differences between them.

 Tuxedos are only for evening wear.
-Suits, on the other hand, are for day or night.
+On the other hand, you can wear a suit both day and night.

 There are strict rules for wearing a tux; there is hardly any wiggle room for style.
 While tuxedos don’t allow much room in the style rules, suits are much more open to interpretation.

-The satin trim detail handily identifies tuxedos on the jacket lapel, buttons, and pants.
+One main difference is the satin trim detail, which handily identifies tuxedos on the jacket lapel, buttons, and pants.
 Suits don’t ever include satin detailing.

 Suits offer more shoes, dress shirts, and accessory choices.